Mechanical Keyboards: A Guide for Beginners

 Types of Mechanical Keyboards

-There are many variations within these three categories, each defined by their actuation force (effort needed to activate a key) and their actuation point (how far you need to press a key down to activate it).
+There are many variations within these five categories, each defined by their actuation force (effort needed to activate a key) and their actuation point (how far you need to press a key down to activate it).
 It may take some leg work to find the perfect switch type for your purposes, but many manufacturers offer switch testers or trial programs.
 Some keyboards are also compatible with multiple switch types, which can be swapped in and out as needed.

 Who Needs Mechanical Keyboards?